Master of Professional Studies in Product Management > Academics

 Courses:

-"Fundamentals of Product Management" and "Business Modeling and Customer Validation"
+"Fundamentals of Product Management" and "Strategies for Managing Innovation"

 Description: